CONTACT: For queries, please email arkive<at>beggars<dot>com

 BEGGARS ARKIVE is the catalogue and archive department for past and present Beggars Group labels and artists.
-Beggars labels include 4AD, Matador, Rough Trade, XL Recordings and Young Turks.
+Beggars labels include 4AD, Matador, Rough Trade, XL Recordings and Young.
 We also handle our legacy labels including Beggars Banquet, too pure, Wiiija, Situation Two and more.

 Beggars began in 1977 and we have over 40 years of catalog to work with.
 We care passionately about sound quality, quality re-issues, artwork and when we can manage it….very fancy packaging.
 We handle all aspects of curation.